matthewdamron/book-search-engine/README.md

 - [Questions](#questions)

 ## Description
-A book search engine so that I can keep a list of books to purchase.
+A book search engine so that I can keep a list of books to purchase or books you like.

 ## User Story
 ```